Rx Smart Gear Jump Rope - Visually Impaired Contrasting White

 If you are visually impaired, but can still see contrasting colors, using a white jump rope can be a huge leap in your jump rope progressions.
 Being able to quickly locate your rope and transition quickly from one exercise to the next will greatly improve your workouts.
 We offer the highest quality from the leading jump rope manufacturer, Rx Smart Gear, working with us to improve the experience of visually impaired athletes.
 Pictured are White Rx Smart Gear Handles with white buff cables on a black floor.

 Rx Smart Gear Jump Ropes use an industrial grade multidirectional swivel axis bearing system producing a near frictionless rotation.
-Our patent-pending swivel attachment allows for the cable to reach top speeds or slow it down to suit the athlete’s needs.
+Our patented swivel attachment allows for the cable to reach top speeds or slow it down to suit the athlete’s needs.
 The Rx Smart Gear philosophy is that it’s not about PURE speed but rather the RIGHT speed to suit each individual athlete’s tempo and timing.

 The ergonomically contoured handles are 6 inches long and 1 inch in diameter to allow the athlete to maintain the most natural and relaxed grip.
 This reduces fatigue commonly experienced in the forearms and shoulders.
 The contoured pinch points allow the athlete to gain pinpoint accuracy to maintain optimal rope shape while still allowing for a relaxed grip.
 Common in most racquet sports, each handle is hand wrapped with the most absorbent tape grip in the world.